 Traditional background checks employ information beyond just that checked by NICS.
 Things like an individual’s employment history, educational background, Office of Foreign Asset Control sanctions, department of motor vehicle history, and more can paint a fuller picture than a check based on fingerprints alone.
 Many of these background check elements are conducted by phone interview, so the investigation is relying on a person and their knowledge of the applicant rather than solely on database information that may be inaccurate.

 Obviously databases need to be kept up-to-date and accurate to fix the problems with NICS and save lives from potential gun violence.
 Work is being done to move towards that end.
 In late 2017, a bipartisan group of United States Senators proposed legislation called “Fix NICS Act of 2017,” a law to reform the background check reporting policies presently in place.
 This legislation would improve reporting procedures and requirements in an effort to ensure that NICS is as up-to-date and accurate as possible.
 The bill would penalize reporting failures and incentivize proper input of criminal data.

 Don’t have time to wait for NICS?
-Alliance Worldwide Investigative Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
+Alliance Risk Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
 Our background checks do not rely solely on database information.
 Instead, we use a variety of sources to provide a thorough and complete look at your potential hires to ensure accuracy.
 Phone interviews with past employers or educational institutions can make a big difference when it comes to providing the whole picture of an applicant’s past.
 If you’d like to learn more, please contact us today!